Welcome to Munich, ARMY ♥

 More from Munich Ajussi

 This route note is a practical preparation reference for BTS Munich 2026 visitors.
-Official information was checked on May 26, 2026.
-Event times, gate opening, VIP check in, parking availability, special service, pickup zones, and crowd management can change before concert week.
+Official information was originally verified on June 16, 2026 and reviewed again on July 1, 2026.
+Event times, gate opening, VIP check in, parking availability, special service, pickup zones, ticket-based public transport validity, construction operation, and crowd management can change before concert week.
 Use your official ticket account, event email, Allianz Arena information, MVGO, MVV, and DB Navigator as final sources close to your concert date.